tataraba/Esqueleto/README.md

 Esqueleto is a basic Flask app to serve as a template for other projects.
 It provides barebones functionality for configuration, model loading, and view registration.

 #### What is it?
-It's a foundation, but requires additional know-how.
-It has a great base db model (built on SQLAlchemy) and useful mixins, as well as a dynamic loader for additional models built anywhere in the application.
-The same applies for views/routes.
+It's a foundation, but it does require additional know-how.
+It has a great base db model (built on SQLAlchemy) and useful mixins, as well as a dynamic loader that handles model and view loading/registration with ease.
+Not too shabby for a skeleton!

 #### What this isn't
 This app does not provide "out-of-the-box" functionality, or a cookie-cutter template to merely tweak with a few customizations.
 It also does not include any design templates (html/css).
 It isn't very fleshed out.
 It is not a real boy!